Puzzle & Dragons: PUZZLE & DRAGONS Nintendo Switch™ Edition

+Puzzle & Dragons Story

+A version for Apple Arcade titled Puzzle & Dragons Story was developed for iOS, iPadOS, macOS, and tvOS, and was released on December 5, 2023.

 Development

 Prior to Puzzle & Dragons' release, GungHo had primarily been involved in assisting in computer and console games from its formation in 2002, including Ragnarok Online.
 The company's founder and CEO, Kazuki Morishita, found that the quality of their games had started to diminish, and moved more of his time over into the creative development department, and guided the company towards mobile gaming around 2010.
 Prior to Puzzle & Dragons' release, they had already published about ten games.

 The idea for Puzzle & Dragons came about around August 2011, according to Morishita.
 They observed that at that time, card battle games were popular mobile applications in Japan, though Morishita felt most of the titles were not great.
 They worked to craft a new type of card battle game, combining gameplay genres such as the tile-matching puzzle aspects and role-playing game exploration.
 After about a month, they recognized they had the core of the game down, and subsequently a team of six developers completed work on the title over the next six months.

 Though they desired to release the game simultaneously for both iOS and Android, their small team size required them to stagger the releases.
 Using the Unity game engine, they developed natively on the iOS and then added more developers comfortable with the Unity engine to help port the Android version.
 The game was first released on iOS platform in Japanese markets on February 20, 2012 without any advertising, and had topped the app charts within a few days.
 When they released the Android version on September 18, 2012, GungHo opted to employ television spots to promote the title since it was now available on both platforms.
 The Android version tops its charts within a week and a half of going live.
 English and Korean versions of the game were released about half a year after the success in Japan.